hanspi42/python-deltasigma/README.md

 python-deltasigma
 =================

 ## Notes
-This forked repository is maintained by **Yuki Fukuda**.
+This forked repository is maintained by **Hanspeter Schmid** and bases on updates done by **Yuki Fukuda**.

-If you want to visit original repository,  [ggventurini/python-deltasigma](https://github.com/ggventurini/python-deltasigma).
+If you want to visit the original repository,  [ggventurini/python-deltasigma](https://github.com/ggventurini/python-deltasigma).

-**Today, I noified that the calcuration is sometimes incorrect in vanilla python.
-I stlongly recommend to use this library with [Anaconda](https://www.anaconda.com/).**

 ---